Hi, I am Georgiana, your English teacher and founder of SpeakEnglishPodcast.com. My mission is to help you to speak English fluently.

 And with a point of view story, you will learn grammar in context without memorizing any boring rules.

-Before we get started, go to my website SpeakEnglishPodcast.com/podcast
+Before we get started, go to my website SpeakEnglishPodcast.com to get the transcript.
+It's free!

 Ok.
 Let's start!